insure logo

 Let’s see how this works in two different real-life scenarios.

 Ruth wasn’t so fortunate, though.
-A North Carolina resident, she had opted to only purchase the minimum liability and uninsured motorist coverage required by her state.
-Her Ford Explorer was older and she had never been in an accident so she felt confident forgoing the additional coverage.
+A North Carolina resident, she had opted to purchase only the minimum liability and uninsured motorist coverage required by her state.
+Her Ford Explorer was older, and she had never been in an accident, so she felt confident forgoing the additional coverage.

-One evening, she became distracted, crossed over the centerline on the road and then overcorrected when she realized her mistake.
+One evening, she became distracted, crossed over the centerline on the road, and then overcorrected when she realized her mistake.
 The overcorrection took her off the road and flipped her vehicle into the ditch.
 Ruth was able to walk from the accident without any injuries, but her vehicle was a total loss.
 Unfortunately, she did not have collision coverage, so she received no payment from her insurance company.

 Here’s a recap of each situation: